DrTol/radiator_performance-Excel/README.md

 # Radiator Return Temperature Calculator
-This Excel tool calculates the radiator return temperature as based on the performance/rating measures making use of LMTD.
+This VBA function/Excel tool calculates the radiator return temperature as based on the performance/rating measures making use of LMTD.
 ## Table of Contents
 - [Features](README.md#features)
 - [How2Use](README.md#how2use)